MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/02-MiniLab_Quickstart_for_Bash_in_Azure_Cloud_Shell​.md

 1. The CLI will ask you `Are you sure you want to continue connecting (yes/no)?` Type **yes** and press return

-1. Upon establishing the SSH connection, you should see the Ubuntu welcome prompt.
+1. Upon establishing the SSH connection, the Ubuntu welcome prompt should open.

     ![Ubuntu welcome prompt](../../Linked_Image_Files/ubuntu-welcome.png)